-Julia Wagemann is a strategy and IT consultant who works across strategy, user engagement and training of Big Earth Data and Emerging Technologies.
-Her work is in the intersection between data providers and users aiming to make large volumes of Earth data better accessible and used.
-For the past four years, she has trained more than 1600 Earth Observation and climate practitioners.
+I am an independent consultant, educator and community-builder who works across strategy, user engagement and training of Big Earth Data and Emerging Technologies.
+My work is in the intersection between data providers and users aiming to make large volumes of Earth data better accessible and used.
+For the past four years, I have trained more than 2000 Earth Observation and climate practitioners.

-Julia has been working with Jupyter notebooks since 2014 and since then, has developed more than 100 educational workflows on topics such as access and analysis of large volumes of Earth data as well as Machine Learning.
+I have been working with Jupyter notebooks since 2014 and have developed more than 100 educational workflows on topics such as access and analysis of large volumes of Earth data and Machine Learning.

 Jupyter notebooks are a popular choice for training and teaching data-intensive science, such as training users of large volumes of Earth Observation data.
 Computational notebooks, including Jupyter, are in particular valued for facilitating reproducibility and collaboration.
 However, quantitative analyses and empirical research have identified unique challenges when it comes to using them.
 Critics claim that notebooks foster bad coding practices due to the possibility of an out-of-order execution of cells, that only a small percentage of notebooks hosted on Github are in fact reproducible and that annotations are not evenly distributed and do not reach the objective of well-described computational narratives.